 Milk is a surprising natural stain remover, that’s great at removing biro.
 Simply soak your stained item of clothing in a little milk for around 3 hours, then wash as normal.

-Got some candle wax on your best table cloth?
+Got some candle wax on your best tablecloth?
 Try placing brown paper on top of the wax stain and iron the paper with a warm iron.
 This should draw the melted wax out of the fabric with ease.

-For an eco way to remove chewing gum from clothing, simply pop the offending item of clothing in your freezer for a few hours.
+For an eco-friendly way to remove chewing gum from clothing, simply pop the offending item of clothing in your freezer for a few hours.
 After this time the gum should then be quite hard and brittle.
 This should then allow you to scrape the gum off easily with a butter knife.

-To remove cooking fat stains naturally, create a paste of bicarbonate of soda or soda crystals and equal parts of water to spread over the stain.
-Then leave the paste on for 30 minutes and then wash in your usual laundry detergent.
+To remove cooking fat stains the natural way, create a paste of bicarbonate of soda or soda crystals and equal parts of water to spread over the stain.
+Then leave the paste on for 30 minutes and then wash as normal with your usual laundry detergent.

-Similar to chewing gum, for crayon stains freeze the item of clothing for a few hours to harden the crayon.
-Once frozen you can then scrape off the excess with a butter knife.
-You can then place the stained area of clothing between two clean paper towels, and press with a warm iron.
+Once you’ve scraped off as much wax as you can, you can then place the stained area of clothing between two clean paper towels, and press with a warm iron.
 This should transfer the wax onto the paper towels.
 Depending on how bad the stain is you may need to do this a few times.
 Then wash with your regular detergent and a large spoon of soda crystals in the drum to help shift any remaining residue.

-For lipstick stains, remove the crusts from a slice of white bread and roll the bread into a ball (trust me on this!).
+For natural stain remover tips for lipstick, we’re going to take a more off-beat approach.
+Remove the crusts from a slice of white bread and roll the bread into a ball (trust me on this!).
 Then use the ball of bread to blot the lipstick stain, which should lift the lipstick from the clothes, and then wash as normal.

-For red wine stains on clothing, make a paste using bicarbonate of soda and equal parts water and apply to the stain.
+For red wine stains on clothing, make a paste using bicarbonate of soda and equal parts water and apply it to the stain.
 Leave for a few hours, then rinse under the tap and then wash.
 Sparkling or soda water will also help to naturally remove a red wine stain if the bicarbonate of soda doesn’t cut the mustard.